Destination: Himalaya, India, Nepal

 Having left Marpha, we will stop for a look at the Rupse Falls, which tumble 300m down the mountainside.
 Tatopani (meaning 'hot water') is surrounded by hot springs.
 Despite being an incredibly beautiful place, this is all we have to report about Tatopani.

-Early morning transport takes us from Bardia and along the highway to the airport at Nepalgunj.
+Early morning transport takes us to the airport at Pokhara.
 Here a short flight will be taken to Kathmandu – and a taxi ride to fascinating Bhaktapur on the outskirts.
 Here the afternoon can be spent wandering among ancient buildings in this living museum.

 Adios.
 Time to leave amazing Nepal.
 The best mountain views are had by those sitting on the right-hand side of the 'plane.